briatte/qogdata/README.md

 # EXAMPLES

+## `qogdata`

-__qogdata__ simply points to a QOG server and downloads any available version of the QOG dataset.
-By default, it simply returns the path to the QOG Standard cross-section:
+`qogdata` simply points to a [QOG server](http://www.qogdata.pol.gu.se/) to download available versions of the QOG datasets.
+By default, it simply returns the path to the QOG Standard cross-section dataset:

     > qogdata()
     [1] "http://www.qogdata.pol.gu.se/data/QoG_std_cs_15May13.csv"